 This is a double option so will take up two subject choices out of the possible four that are available.
 Students will gain practical horticultural skills by working in gardens at school and the wider community.
-They will also undertake the BTEC Level 1 Diploma in Home Cooking Skills in the first year of the qualification.
-Some students will be able to progress to Level 2 BTEC qualifications in Years 10 and 11, which is likely to be a BTEC Tech Award in Travel & Tourism or a GCSE in Hospitality & Catering.
+They will work towards an ASDAN gardening short course.
+They will also undertake the ASDAN FoodWise short course in the first year of the qualification.
+They will then progress to Level 1/2 WJEC qualifications in Years 10 and 11, in Hospitality & Catering.
 Decisions will be made on the suitability of the course to meet the needs of the students.

 Students will also be given additional support with their GCSE Maths, English and homework.